 Author has written 141 stories for Lost In Blue, Drawn to Life, Homestuck, Pokémon, Doctor Who, Rise of the Guardians, How to Train Your Dragon, Tales of Symphonia, RWBY, Tales of the Abyss, Tales of Vesperia, Tales of Xillia, Final Fantasy VII, Legend of Zelda, Dragon Age, Tales of Graces, Tales of Zestiria, Hakuōki/薄桜鬼, Code Realize: Guardian of Rebirth, Tales of Berseria, and Final Fantasy XV.

-Crush of the Day: Ravus Nox Fleuret (FFXV)
+Crush of the Day: Fa Zheng (Dynasty Warriors)

 Greetings!
 I'm Alley Cat Sunflower, but you probably knew that already since you clicked on my name to get here… and since I mentioned it just above.
 But you can just call me Alley if you want.
 (Or not.
 I don't care.)

 And now to get the self-promotion out of the way.
 My main blog is "alley-cat-sunflower".
-If you're into Hakuōki, I run a stupid side blog called "shenanigumi".
+If you're into otome, I run a stupid side blog called "shenanigumi".
 (Like, it's so stupid.
 Don't even think about checking it out, and if you do, don't say I didn't warn you.)
 If you're into Final Fantasy XV and/or VII, I also run a slightly less dumb but also slightly less active side blog called "crystalline-lifestream".
-My FictionPress is "Alley Cat Sunflower", but I'm ashamed of everything I put up there.
-If you want less terrible original work, I have yet another side blog for that: "thestorytellersprotege".
-And finally, I've also taken to cross-posting my fanfics to AO3 as "AlleyCatSunflower".
+I also have yet another side blog for things related to original work, most particularly poetry, though I rarely post anything there: "thestorytellersprotege".
+And finally, I've recently taken to cross-posting my more recent fanfiction to AO3 as "AlleyCatSunflower".

 I am a bag of contradictions: a social introvert, alternately overconfident and insecure.
 The one constant is that my comfort zone is the truth; I say what I mean, and I mean what I say.
 Because of this, it's very easy to read me, for better or for worse.
 I may come across as brusque when unhappy, but I also stand behind every compliment I offer.
 However, I sometimes verge on the gullible because I expect everyone to be as up-front and honest as I am, and… well, that doesn't usually happen in a world like this.

-I also happen to be one of the truest double Aquarians you'll ever meet, despite my uncomfortable proximity to Pisces.
-(I guess the Aries rising fends off the emotionalism somewhat.)
+On a related note, I also happen to be one of the truest double Aquarians you'll ever meet, despite my uncomfortable proximity to Pisces.
+I guess the Aries ascendant fends off the emotionalism somewhat?
+(I can seriously explain my entire personality according to my astrological chart, which I'll admit annoys me.)
 My Enneagram type is self-preservation 7 with a phobic 6 wing, and according to the Meyers-Briggs typing system, I'm an INTP.
-As for gender and orientation, I'm a cis female, grayromantic and possibly graysexual—though for all intents and purposes I'm ace.
+As for gender and orientation, I am a gray aroace cis woman.

 Okay, I'll stop talking about myself now.
 I got a little carried away there.